TristanBeaton/BinaryReader/README.md

 ## Features
 ### File Seeking

 BinaryReader supports three ways of file seeking.
 First of which is seek.
 This moves the current file pointer to the index specified.
-As BinaryReader works at the bit level, this examples shows us setting the pointer to the 16th bit which is the start of the third byte.
+As BinaryReader works at the bit level, this examples shows us setting the pointer to index 16 which is the start of the third byte.

     reader.seek(to: 16) // moves to the file pointer to the 17th bit (start of the third byte)